Insurgency in Khyber Pakhtunkhwa: Background

-In the aftermath of Battle of Tora Bora (lit.
-Black Caves), formal troop deployment was begun by the Pakistan Army, at the behest of the Pakistan Government, in 2002.
+In the aftermath of the Battle of Tora Bora in 2002, the Pakistan Army began formal troop deployment at the behest of the federal government.
 The conservative parties, most notably the Pakistan Muslim League, were very critical of such troop deployments in the region.
 The XI Corps, under its commander Lieutenant-General Jan Aurkzai, entered the Tirah Valley in the Khyber Agency for the first time since Pakistan's independence in 1947.
 The army troops later moved into the Shawal Valley of North Waziristan, eventually entering South Waziristan.
 A monitoring reconnaissance base was established by the Special Service Group [Navy] in 2003.
 Criticism of Musharraf and the United States grew in Peshawar by a massive communist party in 2003, demanding an end to the operations.

 In 2003, the troubles mounted as the Tribes began to see military's deployment and repeated PAF's flights in the region as an act of subjugation.
 In 2003–04 public speeches, Musharraf repeatedly called for the eviction of the foreign fighters from the South Waziristan and justified the army deployments in the region despite the concerns.
 In December 2003, at least two assassination attempts against President Pervez Musharraf were traced to South Waziristan.
 The government responded by intensifying military pressure on the area.
 However, the fighting was costly: government forces sustained heavy casualties throughout 2004 and into early 2005, when the government switched to a tactic of negotiation instead of direct conflict.